zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_arm_template/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

 - User is editing the environment variables in the Shell script file (1-time edit) which then be used throughout the deployment.
-- User is running the shell script.
+- User is uploading the script to Azure Cloud Shell and running the shell script.
 The script will:
   - Connect to Azure using SPN credentials.
-  - Get AKS credentials
+  - Get AKS credentials.
-  - Install Azure Arc CLI extensions
+  - Install Azure Arc CLI extensions.
-  - Connecting the cluster to Azure Arc
+  - Connecting the cluster to Azure Arc.
+- User is verifying the Arc-enabled Kubernetes cluster.

 ## Connecting to Azure Arc